 It’s funny how quickly we get used to something.

-Since we’ve been purging like crazy before we move, I spotted a pile of books we were planning to get rid of and grabbed one thinking some book pages could be the perfect backdrop for a spring garland.
+Since we’ve been purging like crazy, I spotted a pile of books we were planning to get rid of and grabbed one thinking some book pages could be the perfect backdrop for a spring garland.

 I wandered up to my craft closet to look at paint colors and remembered I had some light blue left from this spring project last year and knew I could tie everything together for an easy spring banner.